aclayton27/john-deere-dt-case-study/ai-usage-log.md

 - Drafted main case narrative and technical supplement

 AI Tools Used:
-- ChatGPT for drafting and structuring content
+- ChatGPT for generating initial case structure and narrative flow

 What Worked:
-- Generated a strong narrative structure and identified key strategic tensions
+- Helped build a strong HBS-style case structure with a clear protagonist and decision point
+- Identified key strategic tensions (data ownership, right-to-repair, platform shift)

 What I Verified:
-- Cross-checked transformation themes against Deere reports and industry sources
+- Cross-checked transformation themes against Deere’s public reports and industry trends

 Issues Found:
-- Initial drafts lacked specific real-world references and needed stronger grounding in actual events
+- Initial drafts lacked specific real-world references and felt too generalized

 Fixes:
-- Added verified references such as CES 2022 autonomous tractor and Blue River acquisition
+- Added concrete examples such as CES 2022 autonomous tractor, Blue River Technology acquisition, and Operations Center platform

 ---

 ## Session 3 – Source Verification

 Task:
-- Built additional sources document and aligned case to real sources
+- Created additional sources document and aligned sources to case narrative

 AI Tools Used:
-- ChatGPT for structuring sources and verification mapping
+- ChatGPT for organizing sources and structuring verification

 What Worked:
-- Helped organize sources and align them with case claims
+- Helped map sources directly to claims in the case

 What I Verified:
 - Confirmed all major claims matched at least one credible source
+- Ensured sources included official Deere materials and external analysis

+Issues Found:
+- Early sources were too general (homepage links) and not acceptable for academic use

+Fixes:
-- Replaced generic or weak links with official reports and credible documents
+- Replaced all generic links with specific, verifiable documents (annual report, investor presentation, CES announcement, policy documents)

+---

+## Session 4 – Final Refinement and Validation

+Task:
+- Strengthened case study with real financial data and additional detail
+- Conducted final review of all files for alignment with assignment rubric

+AI Tools Used:
+- ChatGPT for refining clarity, consistency, and completeness across all deliverables

+What Worked:
+- Helped identify where adding quantitative detail improved credibility and depth

+What I Verified:
+- Confirmed financial data (revenue and R&D investment) aligned with Deere’s 2023 Annual Report
+- Verified that all links were functional and directly supported the case narrative

+Issues Found:
+- Earlier versions lacked sufficient quantitative detail to fully meet “exceptional” rubric expectations

+Fixes:
+- Added verified financial figures and strengthened connections between sources and narrative

 ---